Yuxuanliu-HZAU/HybSuite/README.md

 #### (2) Dependencies for `conda2` environment

- This environment is for the ortholog inference algorithms MI/MO/RT/1to1 (Yang and Smith, 2014) and [ParaGone](https://github.com/chrisjackson-pellicle/ParaGone).
+ This environment is for orthology inference algorithms MI/MO/RT/1to1 (Yang and Smith, 2014) and [ParaGone](https://github.com/chrisjackson-pellicle/ParaGone).
  _In most cases, the discrepancies between ParaGone and other packages are hard to resolve._

 ```